 Overseeing Technical Writers

-Since technical editors are the leading subject matter experts, they also oversee technical writers besides editing articles and occasional writing.
+Since technical editors are the leading professional subject matter experts, they also oversee technical writers besides editing articles and occasional writing.
 This can also mean developing content templates, team management, and ensuring that technical writers easily apply the given templates.

 If there are remote technical writers on the team, the editor also provides online help and guidance.